Board of Trustees

 Will Atkinson

-Will is a relatively new trustee, having joined the team in 2023.
+Will joined the team in 2023.
 His passion for history led him to the Museum – he is a history teacher, currently working at Exeter University on its teacher training programme.

 Jenny Ellis (chair)